MatthiasNickles/diff-SAT/README.md

 means SAT or ASP solving using automatic differentiation and a form of gradient descent to find an optimal multiset of models (interpretations), given a user-defined cost function (loss function, multimodel objective function) over weighted Boolean variables (see [References](#references) for details).

-Answer Set Programming (ASP) is a form of logic programming (with Prolog/Datalog-like syntax) mainly targeted at complex combinatorial search problems and relational knowledge representation.
-It is closely related to SAT, constraint programming and Satisfiability Modulo Theories (SMT).
+[Answer set programming](https://www.cs.utexas.edu/users/vl/papers/wiasp.pdf) is a form of logic programming, with a syntax similar to Prolog and Datalog.
+It is mainly oriented towards difficult (primarily NP-hard) combinatorial search problems and relational knowledge representation.
+ASP is closely related to SAT, constraint programming and Satisfiability Modulo Theories (SMT).

 delSAT can be used for plain SAT and Answer Set solving too, but has a wider range of use cases.
 For example: